WLAN-Pi/wconsole/README.md

 Example: To connect to the third adapter at baud rate 9600, telnet to WLAN Pi's IP address on TCP port 9603.

 ![WLAN Pi with multiple adapters](/images/Wi-Fi-Console-with-multiple-adapters.jpg)

+(Note: the octopus cable shown above is a standard USB hub)

 ![WLAN Pi connected to multiple appliances](/images/Console-cables-plugged-into-appliances.png)

  ## Cisco USB console cables